Mental Health Background Check: What Shows (And When To Be Worried)

 The HIPAA privacy rule protects people from unauthorized disclosure of personal health information, and mental health records are part of it.

-Also, sometimes mental health records are disclosed during a health care enrollment process.
-But, employers cannot ask current or prospective employees about specific diseases unless the individual is asking permission for accommodation for a disability.
+Also, sometimes mental health records are disclosed during a healthcare enrollment process.
+However, employers cannot ask current or prospective employees about specific diseases unless the individual is asking permission for accommodation for a disability.

 So, basically, a mental health record will not be disclosed during the hiring process or on a background check for employment, unless the job requires an extensive level two background check.
 It will not appear on background checks conducted by companies like Home Depot or Walmart.